 - Home Price: $181,000 median purchase price; $1,191 median monthly rent

 - Crime Rate: Safer than 94% of New Orleans neighborhoods

 - Perfect For: Families, retirees

 Things to Do in West End

 Moving to New Orleans soon?
 Extra Space Storage has convenient storage facilities throughout NOLA that can help with your relocation.
-Find a storage unit near you!
+Find New Orleans storage units near you!